Nemorrow/nemorrow.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year PhD student at the [School of CS, the University of Sydney](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html) (USYD), under the supervision of Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en).
-Before that, I received BEng from [SASEE, Beihang University](https://asee.buaa.edu.cn/) and MPhil in Computer Science from USYD in 2019 and 2022, respectively.
+I am a final-year PhD student at the [School of CS, the University of Sydney](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html) (USYD), under the supervision of [Prof. Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en).
+Before that, I received MPhil in Computer Science from USYD in 2022, advised by Prof. Dacheng Tao, and BEng from [SASEE, Beihang University](https://asee.buaa.edu.cn/) in 2019.

 I am currently a research intern at [ByteDance BandAI](https://bytedancebandai.notion.site/intro), where my work focuses on LLM post-training, agentic reinforcement learning, and data-centric AI.